EdwardMGonzalez/Skolden/Adventures/second_session.md

 Lars, boy from the journal.

-A winter wolf, white and big as a house, shows up after the warewolf calls.
+A winter wolf, white and big as a house, shows up after the werewolf calls.

 Thor killed the Winter wolf.